What is Shoulder Bursitis?

 There are some advantages and disadvantages to corticosteroid injection.
 Please discuss the pros and cons with your doctor.
 Diabetes and other general health issues can limit its safe use.
 The best results occur when the needle is ultrasound-guided.

 Shoulder bursitis is one of the most common problems that we see as physiotherapists.
 Unfortunately, it is an injury that often recurs if you return to sport or work too quickly, especially if you have an incomplete rehabilitation program.

-Your rotator cuff is an essential group of control and stability muscles that maintain “centralisation” of your shoulder joint.
+Your rotator cuff is an essential group of control and stability muscles that maintain the “centralisation” of your shoulder joint.
 In other words, it keeps the shoulder ball centred over the small socket.
 This centralisation prevents injuries such as bursitis, impingement, subluxations and dislocations.

 We also know that your rotator cuff provides subtle glides and slides off the ball joint on the socket to allow full shoulder movement.
 Plus, your shoulder blade (scapula) has a vital role as the main dynamically stable base plate that attaches your arm to your chest wall.